ipab-slmc/exotica/exotica/doc/Manual-Initialization.rst

     #include <aico/AICOsolverInitializer.h>
     #include <ik_solver/IKsolverInitializer.h>

-Once we have included the correct initialisers, we must initialise:
+Once we have included the correct initializers, we must initialise:
 * ``scene``
 * ``map``
 * ``problem``
 * ``solver``

-Scene Initialisation
+Scene Initialization
 ~~~~~~~~~~~~~~~~~~~~

-When initialising the scene, we instantiate a ``SceneInitializer``,
+When initializing the scene, we instantiate a ``SceneInitializer``,
 which here name ``scene``.

 .. code:: c++